lulu-cao/my-intro/README.md

 😄 I work as a Full Stack Developer at Dimensional Innovations where I implement web designs and develop CMS and API.

-🍀 I'm volunteering as Curriculum Director for Kansas City Women in Technology, developing curricula on HTML, CSS, JavaScript, and GitHub Profile for beginning female and non-binary developers.
+🍀 I'm volunteering as TechTalks Co-Director and Coding and Cocktails Curriculum Director for Kansas City Women in Technology, organizing monthly Tech Talks and developing curricula on CSS, JavaScript, and GitHub Action.
+I'm also volunteering for Women Who Code Python Track.

-🌱 I volunteered with KC Digital Drive and completed a [TrashTracker](https://github.com/codeforkansascity/TrashTrackerWebApp) project to track community reports of illegal dumping.
+🌱 I volunteered for the Code for KC program with KC Digital Drive and completed a [TrashTracker](https://github.com/codeforkansascity/TrashTrackerWebApp) project to track community reports of illegal dumping.

 ⚡ Fun fact: I studied philosophy for three years and co-founded a startup for a social media platform - [Symposia](https://www.projectsymposia.com/).